-Any repayment agreement between the PHA and a family must be signed and dated by the PHA and by the head of household and spouse/cohead (if applicable).
+Any repayment agreement between COC and a family must be signed and dated by COC and by the head of household and spouse/cohead (if applicable).

 Due Dates

 All payments are due by the close of business on the 15th day of the month.
 If the 15th does not fall on a business day, the due date is the close of business on the first business day after the 15th.